Albluca/ElPiGraph.R/guides/struct.md

 ## [1] "A cycle of lenght 40 has been found"
 ```

-Since the graph is a circle, all the edges will be part of any sustructure selected:
+Since the graph is a circle, all the edges will be part of any substructure selected:

 ```r